-As beauty enthusiasts, we have to admit that the addition of supposed holy grail beauty products into our routine can sometimes come with a hefty price tag.
+As beauty enthusiasts, we have to admit that the supposed holy grail beauty products can sometimes come with a hefty price tag.

 But what’s a beauty junkie to do, especially when said products are worth their salt?

 If you find yourself nodding along to this, well, you’re in luck because we’re pretty sure we have the ideal solution for all you (broke) beauty lovers out there: dupes.

 For the confused out there, a beauty dupe is actually a skincare or makeup product that is often similar to its more expensive counterpart in terms of performance and availability.
 Yes, they exist, and yes, they work just as well (if not better!) then said OG holy grail products.

 If you’re ready to start saving some money, here are the best holy grail dupes for both skincare and makeup that beauty enthusiasts have shared online.